Foxtel: Defunct channels

+beIN Sports and PBS Kids ceased transmission on 1 July 2023.

+Paramount channels MTV, Nickelodeon and Nick Jr. ceased transmission on 1 August 2023.
+The channels continue to operate on other providers in Australia and New Zealand, and Foxtel continues to carry Paramount's music video networks.
+By September 2023, all MTV music channels (except CMT) were switched from localised feeds to the global feed.

+BBC Studios channels BBC First, BBC Earth, BBC News and CBeebies ceased transmission on 31 July 2024.

-Audio only channels includes ABC NewsRadio, ABC Radio National, ABC Local Radio stations, ABC Classic FM, Triple J, Double J and ABC Jazz.
+Audio only channels includes ABC NewsRadio, Radio National, ABC Local Radio stations, ABC Classic, Triple J, Double J and ABC Jazz.

+On 3 June, Foxtel announced that it would discontinue its Paramount-branded music channels on 30 June.

 Current services

 Although originally launching in 1995 with just a cable service, Foxtel has branched out into many new services since its inception including broadband and phone services in 2014.

 Foxtel Go

 Foxtel subscribers are able to access live and on-demand content within packages they are subscribed to through the internet via Foxtel Go.

 Foxtel launched the Foxtel Go service on 7 November 2012.
 Originally, it was only available on iPad, but from 20 February 2013 it was also available on iPhone, and later on Mac, Windows PC and selected Android devices.
 Foxtel Go was launched after the success of its London 2012 app, which simulcast 8 live high definition channels that were also offered on the standard Foxtel service.

 Access to the Foxtel Go app is free for residential customers with a set-top box and a Foxtel or Foxtel Now subscription, allowing access to any channel that they are subscribed to.
 Only five devices can be linked to an account during any given month with only two being able to view content at the same time.

-Unlike Mobile Foxtel (provided by Telstra) – which only provides a loop of selected shows – Foxtel Go offers a live simulcast of s subset of channels available through the traditional cable and satellite services.
+Unlike Mobile Foxtel (provided by Telstra) – which only provides a loop of selected shows – Foxtel Go offers a live simulcast of a subset of channels available through the traditional cable and satellite services.
 The service also has no time limits; Mobile Foxtel offers only 15 minutes of programming per session, or a maximum 200 minutes per month.

 The channels currently available to subscribers are: